Skip to content Skip to footer

 For 20% of people in Britain, hay fever triggers seasonal bouts of sneezing and sniffing, coughing and wheezing.
 Otherwise known as rhinitis, it is a common allergic reaction to plant pollens in the air.
 Summer weather reports often give a pollen count, allowing people with seasonal allergies to take protective measures, such as staying indoors, shutting windows and wearing a mask in windy weather.

-A range of allergies can cause rhinitis, and persistent symptoms that lead to sleeping problems or interrupt normal activity should be referred to a GP.
+A range of allergies can cause rhinitis, and persistent symptoms that lead to sleeping problems or interrupt normal activity should be referred to a medical practitioner.

 5. Protect yourself from the sun